 Courts across the country have also overturned convictions and/or dismissed charges of young defendants who were misclassified as guilty based on their behavior and/or statements which were misinterpreted as a lack of remorse.
-For example, Michael Crowe was 14 years old when his sister was murdered.
-Police arrested him, in part, because they did not believe his reaction to be appropriately emotional.54 After six months of incarceration, charges were dropped because DNA evidence identified the true killer.
+For example, Michael Crowe was arrested at 14 years old for the murder of his sister, in part, because the police did not believe his reaction to be appropriately emotional.52 After six months of incarceration, charges were dropped because DNA evidence identified the true killer.
 Han Tak Lee, like Michael, was convicted of arson and murder for a fire that killed his daughter.
 Lee, 798 F.3d 159.
 He became the prime suspect because the police did not think he showed appropriate grief.
 (Id. at 168).

-This Court should find Michael has provided sufficient evidence that he is actually innocent to pass through the actual innocence gateway and this Court should review all of his constitutional claims on that basis.
+Like these cases, this Court should find that Michael is actually innocent.
+And where, like here, his innocence is coupled with cognizable constitutional claims for relief, this Court must order a new trial.
+At a minimum, this Court should find Michael has provided sufficient evidence that he is actually innocent to pass through the actual innocence gateway and this Court should review all of his constitutional claims on that basis.